-If you've already decided to get an inkjet printer but you're having a hard time choosing, it's quite understandable.
-There's a very wide range of inkjet printers, from expensive, full-featured models to simple budget options.
-There's also a lot of things to consider when shopping, such as how much you print, what your budget is, and whether you need other features, like a scanner or support for USB thumb drives.
-So, here's our list of the best inkjet printers and hopefully, it can help guide you to the best printer for your needs.
+If you've already decided to get an inkjet printer, but you have a hard time choosing a model, it's understandable.
+There's a wide range of inkjet printers, from expensive, full-featured models to simple budget options.
+There are many things to consider when shopping for the best printer for your needs, like how much you print, your budget, and whether you need other features, like a scanner or support for USB thumb drives.

-We've tested over 30 printers and below are our recommendations for the best inkjet printers you can buy.
-You can also check out our recommendations for the best photo printers, the best all-in-one printers, and the best home printers.
+We've tested over 125 printers, and below are our recommendations for the best inkjet printers you can buy.
+You can also check our picks for the best photo printers, the best all-in-one printers, and the best home printers.

 If you would like to do the work of choosing yourself, here's the list of all our printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.